Schumacher-Group-UPB/PULSE/bench/README.md

 * `--dryrun` or `-d`: doesn't build and run the benchmarks but just uses the data availbale in the directory structure
 * `--output` or `-o`: path of the csv output file
 * `--fields` or `-f`: specifies the fields to be included in the csv.
 Filters can be defined with `fieldname=value`

+## Plotting
+To recreate the plots shown in the paper, first decompress the data files in the `runs` directory and then run the Pyhton script `plots.py`.